-We appreciate just how well-positioned we are as lawyers to have a positive impact on society.
-So, we try to use our expertise and experience, allied to the passion for justice that made us want to be lawyers in the first place, to do good.
+We know how well-positioned we are as lawyers to have a positive impact on society.
+So, we use our expertise and experience, with our passion for justice that made us want to be lawyers in the first place, to do good.

-For many people, there are numerous barriers that influence their ability to access law, including legal information, access to lawyers, opportunity to participate in the legal profession and access to justice.
+For many people, there are many barriers that influence their ability to access the law.
+This could be understanding legal information, accessing lawyers, participating in the legal profession and accessing justice.

-We have identified key projects to increase access to law and will continue to offer free legal and professional services to individuals and organisations that cannot otherwise afford them.
+Our key projects to increase access to law, and we will continue to offer free legal and professional services to individuals and organisations that cannot otherwise afford them.

 We want everyone who works at Mishcon de Reya to have this kind of positive impact from their first day with the Firm.

 Legal advice clinics